holdgh/ApeRAG/README.md

     ```bash
     make run-db
     ```
-    This command uses `docker-compose.yml` to start PostgreSQL, Redis, Qdrant, and other necessary services.
-Wait for a few moments for these services to initialize.

 *   **Apply Database Migrations**:
     Once your databases are running and configured in `.env`, set up the database schema:
     ```bash
     make migrate
     ```
-    This uses the Python virtual environment created by `make install`.

 **6. Run ApeRAG Backend Services**